Feeding your baby

 Formula milk is made from cow’s milk.
 It is a standard recipe for all

 babies.
 It does not change according to your baby’s needs as breast milk does.
 Breastfeeding provides your baby with so much more than food;

 breastfeeding offers your baby comfort and protection too.

 Introduction to breastfeeding

-Click on the images below to watch videos where you'll hear a bit about the science behind why human milk is best for babies, and in the next video, find out the difference between breast milk and formula, and why there is no real substitute to human milk.
+Click on the images below to hear a bit about the science behind why human milk is best for babies, and find out the difference between breast milk and formula, and why there is no real substitute to human milk.
 If you would like to read what the NHS says about breastfeeding, click here to visit the page.